-Models 5b.9-5b.16 replaced the primary measure of description distinctiveness with the tertiary measure, and replaced the primary measure of universal subjective valence with the secondary measure.
-Table 5b in the supplementary materials reports the results, which were largely consistent the results of Models 5.1-5.8 in Table 5b but are less informative because the tertiary measure presumably captured distinctiveness among targets in society (i.e., the total population, see Study 1's methods), whereas Study 5a examined a subpopulation of targets that was more negative than the valence in the total population.
+Supplemental Table S5b reports the results, which were largely consistent the results of Models 5.1-5.8 in Table 6 but are less informative because the tertiary measure presumably captured distinctiveness among targets in society (i.e., the total population, see Study 1's methods), whereas Study 5a examined a subpopulation of targets that was more negative than the valence in the total population.

 Study 5b again confirmed that target distinctiveness is a boundary condition for the effect of serial position of target persons on the valence of their descriptions.
 As predicted by our cognitive-ecological model, person descriptions become more distinct and positive among targets that are negative and have many shared attributes.
 Here, the differentiation principle forces perceivers to describe later-encountered targets with more positive attributes.
 When targets have many distinct attributes, the differentiation principle is still visible as perceivers generate more distinct attributes for later-encountered targets.
-Yet, descriptions do not become more positive.
-As predicted by our model, perceivers should not run out of negative attributes to describe negative targets, as long as these have enough distinct attributes.
+Yet, descriptions do not become more positive attributes to describe negative targets, as long as these have enough distinct attributes.

 The previous experiments have provided consistent evidence for the existence of a serial position-negativity effect in person descriptions resulting from cognitive differentiation.
-As discussed in the theoretical introduction, differentiation has previously been shown to also guide evaluations of targets such as groups, products, or brands (e.g., Alves et al. 2020; 2018; Bruine de Bruin, 2003; Florack et al., 2021).
+As discussed in the theoretical introduction, differentiation has previously been shown to also guide evaluations of targets such as groups, products, or brands (e.g., Alves et al., 2018, 2020; Bruine de Bruin & Keren, 2003; Florack et al., 2021).
 That is, sequential evaluations of targets are primarily driven by the targets' distinct features that differentiate the targets from previously encountered targets.